Maripasoula: History

 The town of Maripasoula was officially founded as Upper Maroni at the end of the 19th century when gold was discovered.
 In 1953, the residents decided to change the name to Maripasoula.
 Since the beginning of the 21st century, Maripasoula has been at the heart of a gold rush.
 The majority of fortune seekers are illegal Brazilian garimpeiro.
 Efforts by the French gendarme and military to stop the illegal gold mining have resulted in illegal settlements across the Lawa River in Suriname where villages like Antonio do Brinco have sprung up.
 These villages contain a string of supermarkets, restaurants, bars and brothels, and cater to both the gold prospectors and the town of Maripasoula because of significantly lower prices and convenience.

 Because of problems with crime in the region, the town was often referred to as "Far West" in the early 2000's, in a reference to the United States' historical Wild West.
 In August 2020, the development of the first Lycee de Maripasoula for 820 students was announced, and €32 million for construction work between Maripasoula and Papaïchton.

 Population

 Maripasoula City's inhabitants are known in French as Maripasouliens and Maripasouliennes.
 They are mainly the Maroon tribes Aluku (aka Boni), the Amerindian Wayana tribe, and the Saint Lucian and Guadeloupean Creoles.
 Except for residents of the city centre, the commune has a largely tribal population.
 The town is very ethnically diverse.
-In 1945, the town centre was home to 45 people, and the entire region was home to 952 people; today the population has increased from 4,507 people in 2006 to 13,227 in 2016.
+In 1945, the town centre was home to 45 people, and the entire region was home to 952 people; the population increased from 4,507 people in 2006 to 13,227 in 2016.